Forever In Your Debt; the talcuum skid episode

 It’s been a hard-working week but light has appeared at the end of the tunnel.
 It’s very palpable when you suddenly turn that corner and realise the show is within your grasp.
 Meanwhile, in the parallel universe outside, our friendly builders seem to have dismantled the dirt mountain, tidied away the generators and knocked off early for the weekend.
 Good for them; we”ll be back in tomorrow for more of the same.
 And by monday we’ll have arrived in Hereford for the next gripping installment.

-One Response to “Forever In Your Debt; the talcuum skid episode”
+2 Responses to “Forever In Your Debt; the talcuum skid episode”

 1. 1 craig